Foldings in relatively hyperbolic groups: Carrier Graphs of groups

 $(\mathcal{A},((\mathcal{C}_i,c_i))_{1\leq i\leq k})$ is called \emph{$M$-prenormal} if any essential vertex $v\in VA$ is $M$-tame.

 \end{definition}

-Let now $\mathcal A$ be a $(G,\PP)$-carrier graph of groups such that all groups of essential vertices are quasiconvex and generated by elements of $X$-length at most $M$.
+Let now $\mathcal A=(\mathcal{A},((\mathcal{C}_i,c_i))_{1\leq i\leq k})$ be a $(G,\PP)$-carrier graph of groups (we will continue to use this shorthand in the context of $(G,\PP)$-carrier graphs of groups) such that all groups of essential vertices are quasiconvex and generated by elements of $X$-length at most $M$.
 Then $\mathcal A$ can be transformed into an $M$-prenormal carrier graph of groups by modifying the carrier graph in the way discussed below.
-Note that in some steps a vertex groups $A_v$ of some non-trivial peripheral star $\mathcal C$ is replaced by a strictly larger group $A'_v$.
-Whenever this happens it is implicitly assumed that all other vertex and edge groups are also replaced by the appropriate conjugate of $A'_v$ such that again all boundary monomorphisms are isomorphisms.
+In eacht step of this construction the following is assumed: \begin{enumerate} \item If a vertex group $A_v$ of some non-trivial peripheral star $\mathcal C$ is replaced by a strictly larger group $A'_v$ then all other vertex and edge groups of that peripheral star are also replaced by the appropriate conjugate of $A'_v$ such that again all boundary monomorphisms are isomorphisms. \item The orientation $E_0$ induces a natural orientation of the new $\mathbb A$-graph with possibly emerging edges being oriented towards essential vertices. \item The image of the base vertex is the base vertex of the new $\mathbb A$-graph. \end{enumerate}

 The (pre)normalization process is applied to each essential vertex.
+It follows from results of the second author \cite{Carstensen2022}, that this process can be carried out effectively in many relevant situations.
 As the vertex group of the essential vertex is unchanged in the process the assumption on $\mathcal A$ guarantees that 1. and 2. of Definition~\ref{def:nu-normal} will always be satisfied.

 The main steps will ensure that condition 3. of Definition~\ref{def:nu-normal} is satisfied.
 Subsequently some minor postprocessing will be necessary.
-If 3. of Definition~\ref{def:nu-normal} is not satisfied then at some essential vertex $v$ one of the following holds: \begin{enumerate} \item $|g_e|_X>\nu/2$ for some essential edge $e$ incident to $v$. \item For some essential edge $e$ with $\omega(e)=v$ the subgroup $\omega_e(A_e)$ of $A_v$ is not part of some induced structure on $A_v$ and therefore a proper subgroup of some parabolic subgroup of $A_v$. \item For essential edges $e_1\neq e_2$ with $\omega(e_1)=\omega(e_2)=v$ the subgroups $\omega_{e_1}(A_{e_1})$ and $\omega_{e_2}(A_{e_2})$ are conjugate in $A_v$. \item For some maximal parabolic subgroup $U$ of $A_v$ there exists no essential edge $e$ such that $U$ is conjugate to $\omega_e(A_e)$ in $A_v$. \end{enumerate}
+If 3. of Definition~\ref{def:nu-normal} is not satisfied then at some essential vertex $v$ one of the following holds: \begin{enumerate} \item $|g_e|_X>\nu/2$ for some essential edge $e$ incident to $v$. \item For some essential edge $e$ with $\omega(e)=v$ the subgroup $\omega_e(A_e)$ of $A_v$ is not part of some induced structure on $A_v$ and therefore a proper subgroup of some parabolic subgroup of $A_v$. \item For essential edges $e_1\neq e_2$ with $\omega(e_1)=\omega(e_2)=v$ the subgroups $\omega_{e_1}(A_{e_1})$ and $\omega_{e_2}(A_{e_2})$ are conjugate in $A_v$. \item For some maximal parabolic subgroup $U$ of $A_v$ there exists no essential edge $e$ such that $\omega_e(A_e)$ is in $A_v$ conjugate to a subgroup of $U$. \end{enumerate}

 We now explain how to deal with each of these issues, we deal with the first one last as this last step will also guarantee that 4. of Definition~\ref{def:nu-normal} holds.